 - It’s a one-pan recipe, make it all in your cast iron skillet.

 As an Amazon associate, I earn from qualifying purchases

-Here Is How to Make Veggie Breakfast Pie
+Here Is How to Make A Vegetable Breakfast Pie

-Preheat the oven to 400, chop the vegetables into bite-sized pieces and shred the cheese.
-Heat the olive oil over medium heat in a skillet and add the vegetables.
+Prepare: Preheat the oven to 400 degrees, dice the vegetables into bite-sized pieces and shred the cheese.
+Heat the olive oil over medium heat in a skillet.

-Whisk the eggs together and add the flour, nutmeg and milk.
+Step 3.
+Whisk the eggs together in a bowl and add the flour, nutmeg and milk.

-Mix up the ingredients into smooth and thin batter.
+Step 4.
+Mix up the ingredients into a smooth and thin batter.

-Pour the egg mixture over the vegetables and cheese in the skillet.
+Step 5.
+Pour the batter over the vegetables and cheese in the skillet.

 Total Estimated Time to Make this Recipe: 40 to 50 Minutes